Claudio Tolomei: Biography

 He was born in Asciano in 1492 to an affluent Senese family, and was a teacher of law at the University of Siena from 1516 to 1518.

-He then attached himself to the service of Cardinal Ippolito de' Medici, and is supposed to have had some part in the unsuccessfil military expedition andertaken by Pope Clement VII against Siena, in 1526.
+He then attached himself to the service of Cardinal Ippolito de' Medici, and is supposed to have had some part in the unsuccessful military expedition undertaken by Pope Clement VII against Siena, in 1526.
 At any rate, a sentence of banishment from his native city was passed upon him that year, which was not revoked until 1542.
-In 1527, he interested himself warmly for the imprisoned pontif, in whose behalf he composed five discourses addressed to the Emperor Charles V.
+In 1527, he interested himself warmly for the imprisoned pontiff, in whose behalf he composed five discourses addressed to the Emperor Charles V.

 In 1532, he was sent by Cardinal Ippolito, in his own name, to Vienna.
 Some time after the death of the cardinal, he entered the service of Pier Luigi Farnese, duke of Parma and Piacenza.
 He remained in Piacenza, with the title of Minister of Justice, until the tragical death of Pier Luigi, in 1547; he then retired to Padua, where he remained until the following year, when he went to Rome.

 In 1549, he was made bishop of Curzola, a small island in the Adriatic Sea.
 In 1552, he was again in Siena, and had the honor to be appointed one of the sixteen citizens who were entrusted with the conservation of the public liberty.
 He was also sent with three others to thank the king of France for the protection he had accorded to the republic, and the discourse he delivered to that monarch at Compiègne has been preserved.
 He returned two years after, and died in Rome on March 23, 1553.

-Tolomei was one of those to whom fellow Sienese, Bernardino Ochino, corresponded from exile in Geneva, where he had fled after abandoning his monastic position due to accusations of heresy.
+Tolomei was one of those to whom fellow Senese, Bernardino Ochino, corresponded from exile in Geneva, where he had fled after abandoning his monastic position due to accusations of heresy.